zekroTJA/shinpuru/docs/restapi-docs.md

 ### List Response

-Requests which produce a list as response are wrapped in the following model:
+Requests which produce a list as response are wrapped in the following list model:

 | Field | Type | Description |
 |-------|------|-------------|